Primary Navigation Mobile

 What we don’t like

 Some people might find the simple interior a touch underwhelming.
-And while the engines are reasonable performers, the 2.0-litre petrol takes some revving to make swift progress, while the 2.5-litre version can be coarse, is uneconomical and lacks mid-range punch.
-This is not what general SUV buyers have grown accustomed to.
+And while the engines are reasonable performers, the 2.0-litre petrol takes some revving to make swift progress, while the 2.5-litre version is a little uneconomical and lacking in mid-range punch.
+This isn’t what average SUV buyers have grown accustomed to, but we reckon keen drivers will love the CX-5’s slightly raw edge.